BUFFALOLO/Module7Lesson2Assignment/README.md

 **Objective:** The aim of this assignment is to enhance the delivery of educational content through the effective use of multimedia elements in a web page.
 By embedding images, audio, and video, students will learn to create more engaging and interactive educational resources. <br>
 **Problem Statement:** In an era where digital learning is becoming increasingly prevalent, the traditional text-based delivery of educational content can fail to fully engage students.
 This assignment challenges you to incorporate multimedia elements into an HTML document designed to teach a simple concept (e.g., the water cycle, basic math principles, or a historical event), thereby improving the learner's engagement and understanding. <br>
 ```
-**Task 1:** Embed an Educational Image Create an HTML page and embed an image that illustrates the concept you're teaching.
+Task 1: Embed an Educational Image Create an HTML page and embed an image that illustrates the concept you're teaching.
 Add a caption using the <figcaption> element to describe the image.
-*Expected Outcome: A web page displaying an image relevant to the educational content, with a caption explaining the image.* <br>
+Expected Outcome: A web page displaying an image relevant to the educational content, with a caption explaining the image.
 ```

 ```